dev-ev/bokeh-QC-dashboard/README.md

 Created and tested by Egor Vorontsov.
 Questions and concerns by e-mail at gmail: yegor dot msu

 The dashboard makes use of the key QC values that are stored in an SQLite database.
-During the development of the dashboard, the QC runs were injections of 50 ng of a HeLa cell tryptic digest, and the database is filled with the output values for Proteome Discoverer searches that are processed via the "QC_Script_PD2.4" Python script.
+During the development of the dashboard, the QC runs were injections of 50 ng of a HeLa cell tryptic digest, and the database is filled with the output values from Proteome Discoverer 2.4 searches that are processed via the "QC_Script_PD2.4" Python script.

 The file templates/index.html is added to change the background color of the app.